The Six Steps to Adopt a Baby in Virginia

 After you become active with American Adoptions, you’ll enter the “waiting period” as you wait to match with a prospective birth mother.
 For many families, this can be difficult.
 After all the steps you’ve just taken to adopt a baby in Virginia, this may feel like an abrupt halt in the process.

 However, it’s important that you maintain your normal lifestyle as you wait for an adoption opportunity.
-Waking up every morning wondering if today will be the day that you get a call from a birth mother is not healthy and will make the waiting process much more difficult in the end.
+Waking up every morning wondering if today will be the day that you get a call about an adoption situation is not healthy and will make the waiting process much more difficult in the end.

 When you finally get the call that you’ve been matched with a prospective birth mother, you may have time left in her pregnancy to get to know her and/or the baby’s father before the baby is born.
-As we recommend open adoptions, this is a great opportunity to build a relationship that will last for the rest of your lives.
+This is a great opportunity to build a relationship that will last for the rest of your lives.

 The adoption process doesn’t end as soon as you take your child home from the hospital.
 You’ll be required to finalize your child’s adoption with a judge to make sure he or she is legally and permanently yours.
 Your adoption specialist will help you to make sure you follow the guidelines for finalizing a baby adoption in Virginia.